sergioag/in18clock/README.md

 Supported Functionality
 =======================
-This firmware doesn't yet support all the features of the official firmware.
-Currently supported are:
+This firmware supports most of the features of the official firmware, plus some new options.
+The current list is:
 - Time display
 - Time edit
 - 12/24 hour format